 Active Physical Therapy Methods

-Stretching exercises: Different stretching exercises may be recommended depending on the area and cause of your back or neck pain.
-Exercises to train the muscles attached to the cervical spine can help alleviate neck pain, while hamstring stretches can benefit those with lower back pain.
-Your physical therapist will create an exercise treatment plan specific to your individual needs.
+Stretching exercises: Different stretching exercises may be recommended depending on the location and cause of your back or neck pain.
+Exercises to train the muscles attached to the spine to relax and decrease muscle spasms.

-Strengthening exercises: Core muscle strengthening can be beneficial for both neck and back pain.
-Lumbar stabilization and other exercises may also be prescribed.
+Strengthening exercises: Core and postural stability training can be beneficial for both neck and back pain.
+Lumbar and cervical stabilization exercises may also be prescribed to promote improved posture and take stress off the spine.
 Your therapist will help you learn to do these treatments correctly to gain the most benefit for your condition.

 Aerobic activity: Low- impact aerobics, such as brisk walking or cycling, elevates breathing levels and blood flow and helps condition the muscles.